 Salary floors for faculty ranks are for nine-month appointments and will be adjusted accordingly for twelve-month appointments, except as provided in Article 14.3.

-26.4.2 Beginning in Fall 2023, non-tenure track faculty at the rank of Associate Lecturer or Clinical Associate Lecturer will be paid a minimum per-course rate of $5,500.
+26.4.2 .

 Salary Scales.
 Salary increases made pursuant to this Article shall not be subject to the limits of the general salary scales for employees of the Commonwealth.